mmonroe3195/mmonroe3195.github.io/README.md

 - Scrape [911 call data](https://ocgov.net/departments/emergency-services/911-summary-report/)
 - Convert PDFs into tabular form.
 See code in [this](https://github.com/sydneyetran/COCVAC_code) repository

-2. Create a Power Query and gateway in Power BI to automatically upload daily excel file to report
+2. Create a power query and personal gateway in Power BI to automatically upload daily excel file to report

-3. Create queries in Power BI to analyze data
+3. Create maps and charts in Power BI to analyze data

-4. Embed Power BI report into a UI and add additionally important info to the UI (ex. documentation, raw data, etc.)
+4. Embed Power BI report into a user interface and add additional info to the UI (ex. documentation, project info, etc.)

 ## Getting Started